WCGT

 about walking?

-Event fees are set at one price only as many
+Event fees are set at one price

-courses require carts for large groups.
+only as many courses require carts for large groups.
 On courses that do allow

-walking, those that wish to walk may do so, but there is no
+walking, those that wish to walk may do so, but there is no cart fee refund.
+We

-cart fee refund.
-We appreciate it if you let us know along with
+appreciate it if you let us know along with your reservation, whether you will

-you with another walker if possible.
+be walking, so we can pair you with another walker if possible.

 Can